What to Do About Jury Bias Against Motorcyclists

 Why This Is Important

 As with any legal case, the objective after one suffers in a motorcycle accident is to hold the person who is responsible for causing the accident liable for sustained injuries, as well as damages.
-In cases that involve motorcycles, insurance adjusters, Fullerton jurors, witnesses, and officers may harbor a negative bias towards the motorcycle rider.
+In cases that involve motorcycles, insurance adjusters, Fullerton jurors, witnesses, and officers may harbor a negative bias toward the motorcycle rider.

 When each of these parties is supposed to remain impartial, such a negative connotation could have a direct result on the outcome of the personal injury case.
 Not only is this not fair to those injured in a motorcycle crash, but it’s also unlawful.
 If there is not an impartial jury or if there is a bias in the motorcycle accident case, victims will not receive the compensation they deserve.